Use code ESIMDB15 for 15% discount. Limited time only.

 It worked really well for my trip to Jakarta.
 You just need to change APN and turn on data roaming, then it connects to XL or Indosat 4G in Indonesia.
 Speed is good and stable, ping is acceptable (it roams through Singapore).
 Overall good experience.
 Recommended.

-Currently, Indonesia is supported by over 90 travel eSIM brands (providers), with over 3600 prepaid data plans available.
-This represents a wide variety of options, making it easy for travelers to find an eSIM that suits their specific data needs and travel duration.
+Currently, Indonesia is supported by over 90 travel eSIM brands (providers), offering a substantial selection of over 4100 prepaid data plans.
+With such a wide variety of options, travelers should easily be able to find an eSIM that suits their specific data requirements and length of stay.

-Several providers offer unlimited data eSIM plans for Indonesia, including Truely, Firsty, Billion Connect, Yoho Mobile, Roamify, Yesim, and ETravelSim.
-It’s important to note that speeds may be throttled with some of these plans, and Firsty plans include advertisements and a speed limit of 256kbps, while Yoho Mobile plans have a speed limit of 5Mbps.
-Pricing for these unlimited data options generally ranges from approximately $0.00 to $112.33 USD depending on the validity period and provider.
+Several providers offer unlimited data eSIM plans for Indonesia, including Firsty, Billion Connect, MicroEsim, Yoho Mobile, Roamify, Truely, Yesim, and ETravelSim.
+It's important to note that most of these plans may experience speed throttling, and Firsty plans have a speed limit of 256kbps, while Yoho Mobile plans have a speed limit of 5Mbps.
+Pricing for these unlimited data plans generally ranges from approximately $0.00 to $56.79 USD, depending on the provider and validity period.

 Indonesia's mobile telecommunications sector is served by several major Mobile Network Operators (MNOs):